 The Republic of Palau consists of eight principal islands and more than 250 smaller ones lying roughly 500 miles southeast of the Philippines.
 The islands of Palau constitute part of the Caroline Islands chain.
-About 70% of Palauans live in the capital city of Koror on Koror Island.
-The capital, however, relocated in 2006 from Koror to a newly constructed complex in Melekeok State on the larger but less developed island of Babeldaob--the second largest island in all of Micronesia after Guam.
+About 70% of the Palauan population lives in the capital city of Koror on Koror Island.
+The constitution calls for a new capital to be established on the bigger but less developed island of Babeldaob--the second-largest island in Micronesia after Guam.

 Palau was initially settled more than 4,000 years ago, probably by migrants from what today is Indonesia.
 British traders became prominent visitors in the 18th century, followed by expanding Spanish influence in the 19th century.
 Following its defeat in the Spanish-American War, Spain sold Palau and most of the rest of the Caroline Islands to Germany in 1899.
 Control passed to Japan in 1914 and then to the United States under UN auspices in 1947 as part of the Trust Territory of the Pacific Islands.

-Four of the Trust Territory districts formed a single federated Micronesian state in 1979, but this eventually dissolved as the individual districts--long culturally distinct--opted for more locally popular status.
-Palau approved a new constitution in 1981, subsequently signing a Compact of Free Association with the United States in 1982.
+Four of the Trust Territory districts formed a single federated Micronesian state in 1979, but the districts of Palau and the Marshall Islands declined to participate.
+Palau instead approved a new constitution and became the Republic of Palau in 1981, signing a Compact of Free Association with the United States in 1982.
 After eight referenda and an amendment to the Palauan constitution, the Compact went into effect on October 1, 1994, marking Palau's emergence from trusteeship to independence.

 Palau is a democratic republic with directly elected executive and legislative branches.
-Presidential elections take place every 4 years, at the same time as the United States' presidential election, to select the president and the vice president, who now run as a team.
+Presidential elections take place every 4 years to select the president and the vice president, who run on separate tickets.
 The Palau National Congress (Olbiil era Kelulau) has two houses.
 The Senate has nine members elected nationwide.
 The House of Delegates has 16 members, one each from Palau's 16 states.
-All of the legislators serve 4-year terms and are limited to three consecutive terms.
+All of the legislators serve 4-year terms.
 Each state also elects its own governor and legislature.

-The Council of Chiefs, comprising the highest traditional chiefs from each of the 16 states, is an advisory body to the president.
+The Council of Chiefs is an advisory body to the president containing the highest traditional chiefs from each of the 16 states.
 The Council is consulted on matters concerning traditional laws and customs.

 Principal Government Officials